 These useful tools can help you create multimedia learning objects for your students.
 Have a favorite app we haven't listed here?
 Let us know!

 Audacity (PC or Mac) — Audacity is a free application that allows you to record and edit audio.
 You can use it to record voice-only lectures or podcasts.
 Select the latest version for your operating system and follow the prompts to download and install the program.
 The download page also provides a link for a program called the LAME MP3 encoder.
 You will need this encoder to save audio files in MP3 format, which is the recommended format for recordings posted on Moodle or other sites.
 Note where you installed the encoder, as you will need to locate it the first time you create an MP3 file.
-You may find these short tutorials for installation and basic editing functions in Audacity and getting started with Audacity useful.
+The Audacity manual includes links to tutorials and other resources.

 GarageBand (Mac) — This program, which comes installed on most Macs, allows you to create music or podcasts.
 See this GarageBand video tutorial for more information.
 Be sure to save your recordings in MP3 format.